 This diagram is interactive, try for yourself!

-To see how the diagram looked previously click the “before/after” toggle in the top right-hand corner
+To see how the diagram looked previously click the “before/after” toggle in the top left-hand corner

 (press “enable all” to remove the bar at the bottom)

 Firstly, information is confusing and text is almost illegible.
 This means that the Architect is unable to highlight the journey that the customer should be taken on.
 How does an architect truly aim to show how UX can be improved when using a diagram such as this?
 The colour scheme resembles a Fruit Pastilles Lollipop more than an Architecture Diagram worthy of being shared around the brand.
 The diagram looks extremely dated and a poorly designed layout does not allow for a story to be told.
 Finally, stickmen should never be used to represent the end user.